 Symbiosis – Bangladesh

-For more than a decade Partners in Aid has worked with Symbiosis in Bangladesh on two projects which aim to build the capacity, resilience and socio-economic status of impoverished communities in one of the poorest countries in the world.
-The Bangladesh Technical Training and Information Support (TTIS) Program provides vocational training in sewing, with the majority of participants being women.
-The Jamuna River Development Project (JRDP) aims to help communities living on islands in the Jamuna River through education, improved literacy, micro-finance and health projects.
+For more than a decade Partners in Aid worked with Symbiosis in Bangladesh on two projects which aim to build the capacity, resilience and socio-economic status of impoverished communities in one of the poorest countries in the world.
+Now discontinued, the Bangladesh Technical Training and Information Support (TTIS) Program provided vocational training in sewing, with the majority of participants being women.
+The Jamuna River Development Project (JRDP) aimed to help communities living on islands in the Jamuna River through education, improved literacy, micro-finance and health projects.